-It was a good move.
 The kids ran off some energy and I enjoyed some peace.
 They remembered that they were friends and my husband and I recalled why we’d set off on a family vacation in the first place.
 They ceased squabbling and we moved forward into the day, happy once again.

 Because I promote picnicking as the best way to deal with the inevitable and recurring need for food, here are some YNP picnicking realities and a few of our favorite picnic areas.
 (Note: Each is near water—either beside a river or above Yellowstone Lake.)